sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]

-This registry uses the registration proceedures defined in {{iana-registration-proceedures}} with the following associated ranges:
+This registry uses the registration procedures defined in {{iana-registration-procedures}} with the following associated ranges:

 | Range   | Registration Procedures
 |---
 | 0-127    | Standards Action
 | 128-255  | Specification Required
-{: #tbl-iana-link-use-reg-proceedures title="CoSWID Link Use Registration Proceedures"}
+{: #tbl-iana-link-use-reg-procedures title="CoSWID Link Use Registration Procedures"}

 Assignments consist of an integer Index value, the Link Use Type Name, and a reference to the defining specification.